Christopher Daniels: Triple X reunion (2007)

 Daniels began feuded with Sting, costing him a King of the Mountain match qualifier by hitting him with a baseball bat.
 Sting attacked him the next week on Impact!.
 On June 17 at Slammiversary, Sting pinned him after the Scorpion Death Drop.
-According to Daniels, the feud ended before start because Vince Russo did not know what to do with his Fallen Angel gimmick.
+According to Daniels, the feud ended before the start because Vince Russo did not know what to do with his Fallen Angel gimmick.

 At Victory Road, Daniels won a ten-man Ultimate X Gauntlet match with the assistance of Senshi and Elix Skipper, thus reuniting Triple X in the process.
 At Hard Justice, Daniels and Senshi competed against Jay Lethal and Sonjay Dutt and Motor City Machine Guns (Alex Shelley and Chris Sabin) in a three-way dance which Lethal and Dutt won.
 At No Surrender, Daniels and Senshi participated in a gauntlet match for a future TNA World Tag Team Championship opportunity but failed to win.
 At Bound for Glory on October 14, Daniels unsuccessfully challenged for Jay Lethal for the X Division Championship.
 At Turning Point, Daniels participated in the inaugural Feast or Fired but failed to win any briefcase.
 On the December 6 episode of Impact!, Daniels beat Senshi in a match for his "Feast or Fired" briefcase, refereed by Elix Skipper.
 The next week, the briefcase was revealed to contain a pink slip, meaning Daniels was fired from TNA.